Legal Services for Victims with Disabilities Project

 NCVLI actively works to pair volunteer attorneys with crime victims with disabilities so that they can assert and seek enforcement of their rights during criminal investigation and prosecution.
 If you are an attorney who is interested in volunteering you can review current volunteer opportunities on the Pro Bono Portal of NCVLI’s National Alliance of Victims’ Rights Attorneys & Advocates (NAVRA.org) or contact us at navra@lclark.edu.

-This project is funded under 15POVC-23-GK-02770-NONF, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
-The opinions, findings and conclusions or recommendations expressed in this project are those of the contributors and do not necessarily represent the official policies of the U.S. Department of Justice.
+This webpage and its project were originally funded under 15POVC-23-GK-02770-NONF, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+Neither the U.S. Department of Justice nor any of its components ever operated, controlled, were responsible for, or necessarily endorsed this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
+All opinions, findings and conclusions or recommendations expressed are those of the contributors and do not necessarily represent the official policies of the U.S. Department of Justice.